-07: 5 Tips to Maintaining ALL your muscle when you Shred-up
+07: 5 Tips to Maintaining ALL your muscle

 There is no point adding extra muscle and shape to your body in the “Off season”, only to lose half of it when you go through the Cutting or Shredding phase.
 For those who want to compete, then muscle mass is essential to create the look you are wanting to present.
 For the majority of people who have no interest in competing and just want to be healthy and strong then muscle is the key to keeping your metabolism chugging along nicely while maintaining a functional/strong body.

 No matter who you are, you need to at least maintain your muscle mass for general health reasons.
 The entire premise of this approach is to take fat of the body without your body noticing!
 On one hand fat is stored there to be used when needed.
 On the other hand your body starts to panic when fat is coming off quite rapidly.
 Most people would already know this through experience when they started a fat loss plan, achieved great results for the first few weeks then plateau.

 However, if we are sneaky and gradually drop fat by continually applying these basic rules then we can drop fat while maintaining muscle, energy and our sanity.
 In no particular order, 5 rules to maintain muscle mass while trimming down

 - Give yourself a sensible amount of time.
 Remember we are trying to stop the body from thinking there is a famine going on.
 Depending on your overall size, you can drop between 500g to 1kg of fat each week without setting off any metabolic alarm bells.
 At this rate, if your diet is nutritious and your exercise plan is on point you will most likely lose zero muscle mass.
 If you want to drop 10kg, give yourself between 10-20 weeks to do it.